 They went on to found the country’s first pirate TV station and capture some of the most up-close and memorable records of the social movements of the 1960s and 70s.

-In 2007, Chicago’s Video Databank launched the Videofreex Archive as a source for the group’s early videotape coverage of this unique era of social and cultural change.
+The Videofreex Archive, established in 2007, isn’t the only way to observe the group’s early videotape coverage of this unique era of social and cultural change.
 Two recent books and an upcoming movie continue to tell the tale.

 “The Freex are the most production oriented of the video groups… in terms of finished, cleanly edited,